keatonthornock/Program/README.md

 Example (live demo site): https://keatonthornock.github.io/program

-# Unoffiical Church of Jesus Christ of Latter-day Saints Sunday Service Program Website
+# Unofficial Church of Jesus Christ of Latter-day Saints Sunday Service Program Website
 *I'm just compelled to make my local wards communication a bit more centralized, I am **NOT** affiliated with the official Church in a professional capacity, nor is this project affiliated with the Church.*

 `Version: 1.0.0`